sandstreamdev/react-swipeable-list/README.md

 Type: `boolean` (default: `false`)

 If set to `true` all defined swipe actions are blocked.
-This is done by `SwipeableList` during scroll to prevent mouse move events to cause accidental swiping acitions.

 ### swipeLeft